Table of Contents

 A complex picture has emerged in which a variety of tangible and intangible factors interact, thus I have tried to represent a holistic picture.

-Adopting a multidisciplinary approach has helped me in this endeavour.
-Having said that, I am aware that there are limitations in scope in this study due, for example, to the lack of an in-depth enquiry into Egyptian social, political, religious and cultural factors.
+Adopting a multidisciplinary approach has helped me in this endeavor.
+Having said that, I am aware that there are limitations in scope in this study due, for example, to the lack of an in-depth inquiry into Egyptian social, political, religious, and cultural factors.

 The main focus of my research was the dance, and its connections with Egyptian politics and society have emerged as part of my research.

-Also, it could be argued that I have focused too much on analyzing videos of dancers who were either Egyptian or non-Egyptians performing in Egypt and mainly professionals.
+Also, it could be argued that I have focused too much on analyzing videos of dancers who were either Egyptian or non-Egyptian performing in Egypt and mainly professionals.

 A more in-depth analysis of the videos could also be done, focusing more on how the dance is represented in the movies and its context.

 All these explorations go beyond the scope of this thesis and would provide the content for new Ph.D. or postdoctoral studies in their own rights.

 Own Involvement with Belly Dance

 One last point I need to make might seem, at first, an advantage rather than a limitation or at least this is what I thought at the start of my Ph.D. journey.